 Mr. Dell’Angelo has been recognized consistently as a Pennsylvania Super Lawyer, a distinction conferred upon him annually since 2007.
 He is regularly invited to speak at Continuing Legal Education (CLE) and other seminars and conferences, both locally and abroad.
-As such, in response to his recent CLE, “How to Deal with the Rambo Litigator”, Mr. Dell’Angelo was singled out as “One of the best CLE speakers [attendees] have had the pleasure to see.”
-He formerly served as the Third Circuit Editor of the American Bar Association’s quarterly publication, Class Action, and Derivative Suits.
+In response to his recent CLE, “How to Deal with the Rambo Litigator,” Mr. Dell’Angelo was singled out as “One of the best CLE speakers [attendees] have had the pleasure to see.”

 - December 10, 2015 – Pepper Hamilton Annual Antitrust Developments Update CLE Event, Pepper Hamilton LLP, Philadelphia, PA